ricmclaughlin/ricmclaughlin.github.com/_posts/2022-03-12-aws-migration.md

 - [Import/Export Disk](https://aws.amazon.com/snowball/disk/) - from physical storage shipped to AWS to an encrupted form on S3 bucket, Glacier, or EBS Snapshot; export to s3 encrypted only

+- Database Migration Service - enables migration from lots of different databases to AWS databases and *from* AWS to on-prem

 # Demonstrate ability to design hybrid cloud architectures

 - [VPN](/posts/aws-advanced-networking) - transition from VPN to DX = raise BGP cost for VPN